nuspell/nuspell/README.md

 2. Install Git for Windows and Cmake.
 3. Install Vcpkg in some folder, e.g. in `c:\vcpkg`.
 4. Install Pandoc.
 You can manually install or use `choco install pandoc`.
+4. Install Doxygen.
+You can manually install or use `choco install doxygen.install`.
 5. Run the commands bellow.
 Vcpkg will work in manifest mode and it will automatically install the dependencies.